Do I need a map or navigation?

-There are two solutions: repair it yourself, or bring it to a bike store.
-We also rent a temporary puncture repair kit and replacement tube.。
+There are two solutions: repair it by yourself, or bring it to a bike shop.
+We also rent a temporary puncture repair kit and replacement tube.

-Is it possible to rent a repair kit?
+Is it possible to borrow a repair kit?

-For those who have the ability to repair their own bicycles, we rent repair kits.
+For those who have the ability to repair their own bicycles, we lend repair kits.
 Please inquire at reception.